5.2 - Application Fee

 The application is complete once the applicant completes, signs, and dates the child support application.

 Locate Only Services

-Under very specific circumstances, the State Child Support Office will accept an application for locate only services.
-The District Office shall accept the application and forward the application onto the State Child Support Office for processing.
+Under very specific circumstances, the CSP State Office will accept an application for locate only services.
+The Wyoming CSP District Office shall accept the application and forward the application onto the Wyoming CSP State Office for processing.
 Not only will an applicant complete, sign, and date a child support application, but the applicant will be an authorized person.
 An authorized person for purposes of locate only services is:

 1. An agent or attorney licensed to practice law in Wyoming who has the duty or authority to enforce a child custody or visitation determination;

 2. A court or agent of the court with jurisdiction to make or enforce a child custody or visitation determination; or